Maintaining proper accounting records and documents

 For companies that have been struck off, all books and papers of the company are required to be retained by any person who was an officer prior to the striking off for at least 5 years from the date of striking off.
 In addition, for wound-up companies, the company’s liquidator must retain such records for 5 years from the date of dissolution.

 In line with the general digitisation of business, companies should also consider digitising their accounts and cloud accounting services.
-Most providers of accounting services in Singapore should be able to advise you on digitisation but do seek out companies that have a strong track record.
+Most accounting firms in Singapore should be able to advise you on digitisation but do seek out companies that have a strong track record.